ApiShield: Hornet Trap

 During the most dangerous phase (late in the season), hornets are significantly more attracted to ApiShield than to bait traps.
 Next year’s hornet queens are also most likely to be trapped, offering pre-emptive protection for the following season.

 Unlike bait traps, ApiShield does not trap non-target pollinators such as flies, beetles and butterflies.
 Colonies protected by the ApiShield trap show significantly higher survival rates than unprotected colonies.

 - Treat ApiShield with a suitable bee-friendly timber preservative.

 - You can remove ApiShield in autumn after the first frost.
-Replace again in spring in time to catch any Asian hornets seeking honey as they prepare to build their first nests.
+Replace again towards the end of the next season.

 - If a colony is relocated, ApiShield side entrances should be blocked for 3 days to ensure worker bees once again orientate themselves to use the proper hive entrance.

 - In previously uninfested areas, please report any suspected Asian Hornets (Vespa velutina) to the relevant authorities immediately, preferably by sending a sample for analysis.

 - ApiShield traps can be checked frequently to act as a sentinel and alert beekeepers to invasive predators.

 - ApiShield trap drawers can be immersed in water for a few minutes to safely kill predators before their disposal.

 - ApiShield is most effective against Asian Hornets late in the season (around September in Europe).